 In the past, data has been seen as an issue for the tech team (under the remit of the Chief Information Officer or Chief Technology Officer) or marketing department.
 However, the CDO of the future must have the freedom to oversee broader areas including: terms and conditions; content regimes; technology architecture interfaces; API strategies; data-as-an-asset; commercialization strategies; internal data applications; utilization of third-party data sources; and, of course, the customers.
 The CDO’s overarching goal will be to maintain the right balance between innovation and governance.
 Maintaining this balance will be key for businesses to seize their place in the emerging data economy.

-A technology solution like **Data Republic**, which provides secure governance and allows for the free flow of information between multiple parties, enables businesses to exchange data and get true insight out of datasets.
-To future-proof your business and get utility from data, consider a Data Exchange Platform like Senate – you can watch a demo of the platform now.
+A technology solution like Data Republic, which provides secure governance and allows for the free flow of information between multiple parties, enables businesses to exchange data and get true insight out of datasets.
+To future-proof your business and get utility from data, consider Data Republic.